How to use a carpet cleaner

 But for nasty marks, a spot cleaner carpet stain remover will be your best option.

-In our tests we check how well each carpet cleaner removes dried-in red wine, coffee and gravy stains.
+In our tests we check how well each carpet cleaner removes dried-in red wine, coffee and mud stains.
 As a product, carpet cleaners generally don't do a great job of tackling tough, dried stains.